dq0708/vaxmap/README.md

 # vaxmap
-Example code for analyses in "Modeling and presentation of vaccination coverage estimates using data from household surveys"
+R code for the analyses and visualization in "Modeling and presentation of vaccination coverage estimates using data from household surveys".